 Kids can join educational-based programs about animals which include hands-on service projects for animal care.
 Plus who doesn’t love going to give the animals a bit of love!
 You may even end up with a new member of the family!

 We go to our local RSPCA regularly as a family just to give the animals a bit of love!

 Have a Family Game of Mini Golf

-Mini golf is a terrific whole family activity that is beloved of people of all ages!
+Mini golf is a terrific whole-family activity that is beloved by people of all ages!
 Google the nearest location to you!

 Visit Your Local Botanical Gardens

 Botanical gardens may sound like a huge snooze fest – but they are a treasure of beauty and information.
 Join a guided tour and have the kids identify some of the better-known species of plants!